Haniya9/Grace-Ethiopia/README.md

-# Welcome to EthioMind AI app 👋
+# Welcome to Habesha app 👋

 This is an [Expo](https://expo.dev) project created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app).

+## System requirenments
+Node.js(LTS)
+macOS, windows (Powershell and WSL 2), and Linux are supported

 ## Get started